Lerato Walaza

-Life
+Education and career

 Walaza attended Tshwane University of Technology where she graduated in drama.

 She came to notice when she was given the role of Zamo in series one of MTV Shuga.
 She has the role of a young single parent showing the struggles of balancing life with bringing up a child even with the help of your mother.
 She was a recurring character who was also in series two.

-She has appeared in the movie "Letters of Hope" which was screened at the Johannesburg Film Festival in 2019.
+She has appeared in the movie Letters of Hope which was screened at the Johannesburg Film Festival in 2019.
 The latter film was chosen as the opening film for the 5th South African International Film Festival.

-In 2019 Walaza fulfilling MTV's educational mission by discussing condom usage on YouTube.
-She was still in MTV Shuga went it went into a mini-series titled MTV Shuga Alone Together highlighting the problems of Coronavirus on 20 April 2020.
-The show is written by Tunde Aladese and Nkiru Njoku and broadcast for 70 nights - its backers include the United Nations.
-The series will be based in Nigeria, South Africa, Kenya and Côte d'Ivoire and the story will be explained with on-line conversations between the characters.
-All of the filming will be done by the actors who include Mohau Cele, Nomalanga Shozi and Jemima Osunde.
+In 2019, Walaza fulfilled MTV's educational mission by discussing condom usage on YouTube.
+She was still in MTV Shuga when it was adapted into a mini-series titled MTV Shuga Alone Together, highlighting the problems of coronavirus on 20 April 2020.
+The show was written by Tunde Aladese and Nkiru Njoku and broadcast for 70 nights, with backing from the United Nations.
+The series was based in Nigeria, South Africa, Kenya and Côte d'Ivoire and the story was explained through online conversations between the characters.
+All of the filming was done by the actors, including Mohau Cele, Nomalanga Shozi and Jemima Osunde.